6 recommended OTC drugs

 Pillar 1 — lifestyle:

-• Mediterranean diet, with low glycaemic index.
+• Mediterranean diet, with a low glycemic index.

-• Exercise 150 min/week aerobic + strength training.
+• Exercise 150 min/week aerobic + strength.

 • Smoking cessation.